By Harleen Kaur

 This is how C.W.
-Leadbeater described the evolution process of the kundalini: ‘‘As the kundalini moves into the second etheric centre and the ‘petals of the lotus open’, man might start to remember his astral journeys.
-In the third centre, the physical body becomes quite conscious of astral influences, would properly understand the reasons.”
+Leadbeater described the evolution process of the kundalini: ‘‘As the kundalini moves into the second etheric center and the ‘petals of the lotus open’, a man might start to remember his astral journeys.
+In the third center, the physical body becomes quite conscious of astral influences, would properly understand the reasons.”

-Leadbeater adds: “As it moves into the fourth centre, man instinctively becomes aware of the joys and sorrows of others.
+Leadbeater adds: “As it moves into the fourth center, man instinctively becomes aware of the joys and sorrows of others.
 The arousing of the fifth enables him to hear voices, which sometimes make all kinds of suggestions to him.
 He might also hear music or other less pleasant sounds.
 When it is fully working, it makes the person clairaudient as far as the etheric and the astral planes are concerned.
-When the sixth is aroused, man begins to see things, to have various sorts of waking visions.
+When the sixth is aroused, a man begins to see things, to have various sorts of waking visions.
 The full arousing brings clairvoyance.
-When the seventh centre is quickened, the man is able by passing through it to leave his body in full consciousness , and also to return to it without the break.’’
+When the seventh center is quickened, the man is able by passing through it to leave his body in full consciousness, and also to return to it without the break.’’

 ‘During one spell of intense concentration, I suddenly felt a strange sensation below the base of the spine, at the place touching the seat.
 The sensation was extraordinary and pleasing.
 Suddenly with a roar like that of a waterfall, I felt a stream of liquid light entering my brain through the spinal cord.